 It is a criminal offence to obstruct an inspection by the CMA, to provide false or misleading information or to destroy, falsify or conceal evidence.
 It is a civil offence not to comply with a formal information request without a lawful excuse, and the CMA may impose fines for failure to provide documents or answer questions.
 It is, therefore, essential to develop a coordinated strategy for dealing with an inspection, which should cover issues such as:

 - arranging for each official to be assisted or shadowed by a member of staff or lawyer;

 - briefing relevant employees that they should not obstruct the investigation (e.g., by destroying or deleting records) while also noting that anything they say to the officials may be recorded as evidence;

 - arranging for the provision of appropriate IT support to secure data, provide access to equipment and allow the officials to conduct their investigation;

 - establishing a process for identifying documents that may be covered by legal privilege before officials are allowed to see or copy them;

 - maintaining a record of what officials ask for and inspect, and keeping copies of documents copied by the officials; and

 - ensuring that the fact that the inspection is taking place is not leaked outside the company.

 In addition to carrying out inspections, the CMA may issue information requests under the Competition Act as a means of obtaining information from undertakings.
-The CMA also has powers to require any individual who has a connection with a business under investigation to answer questions on any matter relevant to the investigation.
-The CMA may also require the individual to provide information that may be relevant to the investigation.
-As noted above, the CMA has the power to fine any person who fails, without reasonable excuse, to comply with a formal notice to answer the CMA's questions.
+It has powers to require any individual who has a connection with a business under investigation to answer questions on any matter relevant to the investigation and may require the individual to provide information that may be relevant to the investigation.
+The CMA also has the power to fine any person who fails, without reasonable excuse, to comply with a formal notice to answer the CMA's questions.

 i Private actions